DeployEdit this page

 When using @lazarv/react-server with the Vercel adapter, you can deploy your application to Vercel using the following command:

-pnpm exec react-server build [root] # [root] is the entry point of your application
+pnpm react-server build [root] # [root] is the entry point of your application

 vercel deploy --prebuilt